How could a web framework without programming ability be called framework?

 Let's server some static files from a directory.

-Create a file at /static/images/girl.webp
+Create a file at /static/images/girl.webp with the following image.

 Append this to the end of the schema.